callrup/Mobiquity_RestApi-Testing/README.md

 # Mobiquity_RestApi-Testing

-REST_Assured API Test Framework

-(Java, REST-Assured, JUnit5, Log4j, Allure Reports(with Request and Response Attachments), CircleCI)

-To Run
-mvn test
+# Developed a simple framework which should support to develop automation test scripts for API services in Java.

+Tools / libraries used :
+Java
+Rest Assured
+Cucumber
+JUnit
+Maven

+# Steps to start :
+Clone / Download the project into your local
+Open the Command prompt and navigat to project location Execute the following Maven command's mvn clean :- To clean the maven repo mvn install :- To install the maven requirments mvn test :- To execute the test scenarios

-To See Report
+# To See Report
 install allure from here https://docs.qameta.io/allure/#_installing_a_commandline When the test execution finished, enter the command below inside the project in order to see Allure Results with Request-Response Attachments: